stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 circle was formed, and in a few moments the sardonic desert moon leered down upon a battle which, but for the quality of the ringside cries, might well have occurred at some minor athletic club in America.
 As I watched it, I felt that some of our less desirable institutions were not lacking;
-for every blow, feint, and defence bespoke &ldquo;stalling&rdquo; to my not inexperienced eye.
+for every blow, feint, and defence bespoke  "stalling " to my not inexperienced eye.
 It was quickly over, and despite my misgivings as to methods I felt a sort of proprietary pride when Abdul Reis was adjudged the winner.